MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/GooglePay-Express-Checkout.md

 3. In the **Main slot**, select the ellipsis (...), and then select **Add Module.**
 4. In the **Add Module** dialogue box, add the **Container** module.
 5. Note: If a Container already exists for your site with the **checkout** fragment- to have the Payment Express section  render above the normal checkout container, position it above the existing checkout container within the **Main slot** section.
 You can move container positions by selecting their ellipsis (...), and choosing the "Move up" or "Move down" options.
-5. In the **Container** module properties, it is recommended to use the following property settings:
+5. In the **Container** module properties, it's recommended to use the following property settings:
 	- **Container Layout**: Stacked
 	- **Width**: Fill container
 	- **Children Shown**: Three (this figure depends on the number of intended payment express modules and text block based on the visual arrangement desired)